HR leader

 Blog highlights

-• Employee burnout is one of today’s most pressing workforce challenges — and AI is shaping how we experience it.
+• Employee burnout is one of today’s most pressing workforce challenges, and AI is shaping how employees experience it.

 The paradox of AI and burnout